PatriceKast/netmap.js/README.md

 netmap.addGatewayPorts("8008")     // Adds a custom gateway port to the detection queue

-netmap.scanDevice(ip, light)       // Starts a portscan on a given ip, if light=true only some highly common used ports are tested netmap.scanRange(range, light)     // Starts a portscan on a given ip range, if light=true only some highly common used ports are tested netmap.scanNetwork()               // Start local ip range detection and performs port scans on founded rages
+netmap.scanDevice(ip, light)       // Starts a portscan on a given ip, if light=true only some highly common used ports are tested netmap.scanRange("192.168.1.", light)     // Starts a portscan on a given ip range, if light=true only some highly common used ports are tested netmap.scanNetwork()               // Start local ip range detection and performs port scans on founded rages
 ```